 The complications which lead to heroin withdrawal are two-fold: the longer you have been using heroin, the more tolerance you build up to the effects of the drug.
 As a result, heroin withdrawal gets more difficult the longer you have been using.

-Second, one of the principle features of heroin withdrawal is an intense, overwhelming craving for the drug itself.
+Second, one of the principal features of heroin withdrawal is an intense, overwhelming craving for the drug itself.
 Thus, quitting and going through heroin withdrawal can feel impossible.

 - 1 What is Heroin Withdrawal?